You're in the Jungle, baby!

 - There are countless horror films that take place in the Southern USA.
 Here is a sample list (see also Hillbilly Horrors):

 - Swamp Water (1941), while not a horror film, is still arguably a good example.
-It takes place in the rural South, specifically the area in Georgia around the Okeefenokee Swamp.
+It takes place in the rural South, specifically the area in Georgia around the Okefenokee Swamp.
 The town on the swamp's edge is pleasant enough, with a general store, square dances, young women in gingham dresses and the like.
 But once you wander outside of town and into the enormous swampland itself, things quickly become dangerous.
-Not only are the trees growing out of the water so labyrinthine that you can easily become hopelessly lost and starve to death if you don't know how to catch your own food, but once trapped in there you're easily prey for alligators, Florida panthers, and the dreaded water mocassin ("cottonmouth") snake, which lurks at the water's edge and strikes without warning.
+Not only are the trees growing out of the water so labyrinthine that you can easily become hopelessly lost and starve to death if you don't know how to catch your own food, but once trapped in there you're easily prey for alligators, Florida panthers, and the dreaded water moccasin ("cottonmouth") snake, which lurks at the water's edge and strikes without warning.
 Also living in that swamp is a paranoid survivalist (actually a man unjustly accused of murder who's been forced to become a recluse) played by Walter Brennan; he'll kidnap you if you get too close to his hiding place and then kill you if you try to escape.

 - Until fairly recently, Africa south of the Sahara was often called "Dark Africa" in many books and films because it was largely an unknown, "savage" land.